backdrop-contrib/paranoia/README.md

 - Remove the paranoia module from the module administration page.
 - Provides a hook to let you remove other modules from the module administration page.
+- When changing your password, it destroys all sessions other than the session used to change the password.

 NOTE on disabling:
 ------------------